Meth’s Impact On The Body: Euphoria To Desolation

 • Prevention, education, and access to treatment can help address the meth epidemic and help individuals break free from its grip.

-How Meth Interacts with Different Body Systems
+How Meth Interacts With Different Body Systems

 Methamphetamine has a powerful impact on the central nervous system (CNS).
 It increases the release and inhibits the reuptake of neurotransmitters like dopamine, norepinephrine, and serotonin, leading to intense euphoria, increased alertness, and energy.